 The engine Wolfgang selected for the bike was sourced from a Suzuki GSXR 1000.
 While in its standard configuration the engine provided decent performance, but it wasn’t enough to satisfy Wolfgang’s “high powered cafe racer” goal.
 To get the engine up to spec it was sent to local performance experts ‘Racers Warehouse’ for a big horsepower makeover.
 During the rebuild, capacity was increased to 1280cc and a Setrab oil cooler was installed to keep internal temperatures in check.
 A foursome of 36mm Mikuni TMR carbs were been mated to the inlet ports and tuned to compliment the custom stainless exhaust and Micron muffler that Wolfgang pieced together.
 After its final tune and installation, the engine produced a whopping 160bhp at the rear wheel, making every inch of the 7 at the rear have to work extra hard to maintain traction.

 With all that power on tap, the bike required a robust braking system.
-Rather than filling each rim with huge discs Wolfgang opted for a radical looking perimeter disc set up, running two 420mm discs on the front and one at the rear.
-Each caliper is held in place using custom made bracketry and are actuated by Beringer levers and reservoirs.
+Rather than filling each rim with huge discs, Wolfgang opted for a radical-looking perimeter disc set-up, running two 420mm discs on the front and one at the rear.
+Each calliper is held in place using custom-made bracketry and is actuated by Beringer levers and reservoirs.

 Of all the work done putting the Cafe Dragstar together the stage of the build Wolfgang is most proud of getting the Dragstar approved by the German Association for Technical Inspection, making riding it on the road legal.
 So if you’re ever speeding along a German motorway and you’re overtaken by a glittery green streak you’ve probably just been passed by a Custom Wolf creation.